gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows.md

-the developer experience working on llama in a [previous post](@/blog/frustrating-interactions-with-the-ocaml-ecosystem-while-developing-a-synthesizer-library/index.md) and some of those difficulties came from complications working with Rust/OCaml interop.
+the developer experience working on llama in a [previous post](@/blog/frustrating-interactions-with-the-ocaml-ecosystem-while-developing-a-synthesizer-library/index.md) and some of those difficulties came from complications working with Rust/OCaml interop, so removing all Rust from the project will help reduce friction developing it further.

 I have a proof-of-concept version of llama based on [OCaml's libao bindings](https://opam.ocaml.org/packages/ao/) which works on Linux and MacOS.
 Libao claims to support Windows but I haven't figured out how to install it on Windows so I might experiment with some alternatives in this post.

+The intention of this post is to serve as a guide to anyone getting started with OCaml on Windows, to highlight some of the remaining problems with the OCaml ecosystem on Windows, and to demonstrate some usability issues with Opam.

 ## Install Opam

 For the purposes of this post I'll set up an entire OCaml environment on Windows from scratch.
-I'll use PowerShell 7.5.1 as my shell for this post and try to use as many recommended settings as possible.
+I'll be using PowerShell 7.5.1 for all shell commands in this post.

 We'll install Opam with WinGet.
 I've had some difficulty setting up WinGet in the past and written about setting it up properly in a [previous